mbiss10/maskify/README.md

 # Maskify
 Uses dlib and OpenCV to detect facial landmarks and then paste images of masks (appropriately scaled and rotated) onto faces in an image.
 Works best with frontal images.
 Facial landmarks come from the dlib predictor's 68-point framework that was trained on the iBUG 300-W dataset.

-Inspiration and code snippets from [Adrian Rosebrock's articles](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) on pyimagesearch.com.
+Inspiration and code snippets from [Adrian Rosebrock's articles](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) on facial landmarks from [pyimagesearch.com](https://www.pyimagesearch.com/).

 ### Example
 Input image: